 On move-in day her dad and I would follow her to The University.
 We wouldn’t really need to go.
 After all, all she has are her clothes, her comforter, her electric typewriter, and her giant teddy bear.
 But we would go anyway because it would make us feel better to see her get settled in.

-Of course she would not yet have met her roommate, although they’ve exchanged a few letters.
+Of course, she would not yet have met her roommate, although they’ve exchanged a few letters.
 We would be relieved to see that that they hit it off right away.
 Both of them have brought a Nagel print poster, and they are both really into this obscure band called R.E.M.
 How totally awesome is that?

 It’s 1987 and there’s no air conditioning in the dorm, so the windows stay wide open.
 Thankfully, our daughter’s roommate has brought a fan.
 And they’re both pretty lucky because the bathroom on their floor has six showers for 32 girls!

 Before we leave, we would go down the hall with our daughter, her roommate and her roommate’s parents to check out the TV room.
 The girls would be happy to find out that boys are allowed in there—but only until midnight.
-They would begin planning a watch party for the season premier of Moonlighting.
+They would begin planning a watch party for the season premiere of Moonlighting.

 We also make sure she knows that the phone is at the other end of the hall and we remind her that we expect her to call collect once a week.
 During the year she phones us faithfully every Sunday night, and we even get a few letters in the mail!
 The University mails us her grades at the end of each semester.